 Government & Politics

-I received a Juris Doctor from New York University School of Law in 1998, and am admitted to the Bar in the State of New York.
-I practiced law in New York City for more than fifteen years, six of them as a solo practitioner.
+I received a Juris Doctor from New York University School of Law in 1998, and I practiced law in New York City for more than fifteen years, six of them as a solo practitioner.
 I am currently an Adjunct Faculty member at Fresno State University, teaching law courses at the undergraduate level.

 I have a law degree from New York University, as well as an undergraduate degree in political science from the University of California at Davis.
 My practice as an attorney allowed me to see how government, at least the judicial branch in New York State, really functions.
 I began teaching at Fresno State University just last semester, teaching one class of business law.
 Thirty-four students took part in evaluating me and in response to the prompt "Overall, I rate this instructor as an excellent teacher", twenty-one students rated me at five, and eight rated me at four, on a scale from one to five.